brillout/wildcard-api/docs/faq.template.md

 !VAR TIGHT_COUPLING Doesn't RPC tightly couple frontend with backend?
 !VAR SYNC_DEPLOY Should I deploy frontend and backend at the same time?
 !VAR SYNC_DEV Should I develop frontend and backend hand-in-hand?
-!VAR VERSIONING How can I do versioning?
+!VAR VERSIONING How can I do versioning with RPC?

 &nbsp;